opensearch-project/documentation-website/_data-prepper/trace-analytics.md

 ## Next steps and more information

-The [OpenSearch Dashboards Observability plugin]({{site.url}}{{site.baseurl}}/observability-plugin/trace/ta-dashboards/) documentation provides additional details on configuring OpenSearch for viewing trace analytics.
-In particular, it documents how to use OpenSearch Dashboards.
+The [OpenSearch Dashboards Observability plugin]({{site.url}}{{site.baseurl}}/observability-plugin/trace/ta-dashboards/) documentation provides additional details on configuring OpenSearch for viewing trace analytics in OpenSearch Dashboards.

 For more information about how to tune and scale Data Prepper for trace analytics, see [trace tuning](#trace-tuning).